About Emergency Medical Services Bureau

 Automatic External Defibrillator

 All Toledo Fire and Rescue apparatus are equipped with the most advanced pre-hospital cardiac monitoring equipment available and trained personnel to operate them.
-The occurance of cardiac arrest in the out-of-hospital environment is a major health concern that strikes down approximately 300,000 people annually.
+According to the American Heart Associations 2018 annual report, the occurrence of non-traumatic cardiac arrest in the out-of-hospital environment is a major health concern that strikes down approximately 356,461 people annually, 90% are fatal.
 The American Heart Association has promoted the “chain of survival” concept.
 The chain of survival outlines the patient’s best chances of surviving a cardiac arrest and living a viable and productive life.
 The four links in the chain of survival are early access, early CPR (cardio pulmonary resuscitation) ,early defibrillation (AED) and advanced care.
 The third link in the chain of survival is the accessable AED.
-Toledo Fire and Rescue Depatement is committed to having AED’s on all units to be utilized for life saving defibrillation in the event of a cardiac arrest.
+Toledo Fire and Rescue Department is committed to having AED’s on all units to be utilized for life saving defibrillation in the event of a cardiac arrest.

 Advanced Life Support Response (ALS)

 Advanced life support response in Toledo is a cooperative effort between TFRD and Lucas County, which provides equipment with tax dollars generated from Lucas County residents.
-TFRD Paramedics staff five Lucas County Life Squads and numerous ALS capable response units that are located throughout the City of Toledo.
+TFRD Paramedics staff six Lucas County Life Squads and numerous ALS capable response units that are located throughout the City of Toledo.
 Their mission is to reach the patient and begin the provision of ALS care in a safe, efficient and expedient manor.

 Medics on Bikes (MOB)